tgc-bot/FourAcesContracts/Membership.md

     13. **Black:** 1000

-7. This Contract’s terms are to be interpreted as literally as possible; in a case where it is unclear what is meant, it is up to Management to determine the true meaning of a clause within this contract which would, therefore, be considered its true meaning.
+7. This Contract’s terms SHALL be interpreted as literally as possible;
+    in a case where it is unclear what is meant, it is up to Management to determine the true meaning of a clause within this contract which would, therefore, be considered its true meaning.

 8. Throughout this Contract, at any point where ‘the Management’, ‘Management’, ‘the Staff’ or ‘Staff’ is used in such a way to give